thegetty/quire-docs/content/docs-v1/citation-bibliographies.md

 abstract: "Cite sources with pop-ups and generate reference lists"
 ---

 In-text citations and bibliographies are available in Quire.
 They are easy to implement and designed to meet scholarly needs and multiple citation styles.
-Bibliographic references are stored in a YAML file while citation and bibliography {{< q-def "shortcodes" >}} are used to integrate these references into your publication.
+Bibliographic references are stored in a YAML file while citation {{< q-def "shortcode" >}} and the `layout` type `bibliography` are used to integrate these references into your publication.

 ## Capture Bibliographic Information in YAML